nickakey/prodigious-parsnips/README.md

 To run tests: `yarn run test`

-To run your redis server for the session store `redis-server`
+To run redis server for the session store `redis-server`